DonyorM/weresync/README.rst

 - **WereSync is accessible to less-technical users.** It comes with a simple interface and clone a drive with a single command while your computer is running.
 No booting to a live disk or pushing through a long initiation process.
-- Unlike `dd` or CloneZilla, WereSync requires a low level of technical skill and an easy learning curve
+Unlike `dd` or CloneZilla, WereSync requires a low level of technical skill and has an easy learning curve
 - WereSync can run while the your main drive is being used, instead of blocking your computer up for hours at a time
 - WereSync will incrementally update clones, making subsequent clones much faster.
 - WereSync works quickly, a single command copies your entire drive, no booting to live CDs or managing MBRs.